biotorrents/gazelle/README.md

 Please note that Redis clusters expect at least three nodes.
 This lower limit is inherent to Redis' [cluster implementation](https://redis.io/docs/management/scaling/).

-### Universal database id's

-BioGazelle is in the process of migrating to [UUID v7 primary keys](https://uuid.ramsey.dev/en/stable/rfc4122/version7.html) to enable useful content-agnostic operations such as tagging and AI integration.
-This will consolidate the database and allow for powerful cross-object association.
-The UUIDs are stored as binary strings for index speed and to minimize disk usage.
-By the way, *all* binary data is transparently converted by the [database wrapper](app/Database.php).

-## Full stack search engine rewrite
+## Deeply indexed and programmatically enhanced

 Data indexing is important, so BioGazelle has upgraded to [Manticore Search](https://manticoresearch.com), the successor to Sphinx.
 This upgrade also involved a [rewrite of the search configuration](utilities/config/manticore.conf) from scratch, based on AnimeBytes' example.
 The Gazelle frontend itself uses a [rewritten browse.php controller](sections/torrents/browse.php) and a [brand new Twig template](templates/torrents/search.twig).
 Oh yeah, the [PHP backend class](app/Manticore.php) is also completely rewritten, replacing at least four legacy classes.

+### Universal database id's

+BioGazelle is in the process of migrating to [short UUID primary keys](https://mariadb.com/kb/en/uuid_short/) to enable useful content-agnostic operations such as tagging and AI integration.
+This will consolidate the database and allow for powerful cross-object association.

 ## Secure authentication system